joseeden/All-Things-DevOps/pages/004-AWS/111_aws_storage.md

-# Storage
+# AWS Storage

-> This is not an exhaustive documentation of all the existing AWS Services.
-This is just my quick summarized notes for studying for the AWS Certifications.
-To see the complete AWS Documentations, please go to: https://docs.aws.amazon.com/
+> <small>This is not an exhaustive documentation of all the existing AWS Services.
+This is just my quick summarized study notes for the AWS Certifications.</small>
+> <small>To see the complete documentation, please go to: [AWS documentation](https://docs.aws.amazon.com/)</small>

 - [Storage Comparison](#storage-comparison)
 - [Amazon S3](#amazon-s3)